byui-cit/learning-modules/modules/general/hosting-git-gihub/ponder1.md

     5. Click 'Next' through all of the setup windows leaving all the defaults as they are.
 There will be quite a few windows.
     6. The last window will let you click 'Install' and click 'Finish'.
     7. Open up a new Command Prompt window by closing the first Command Prompt window and start a new one by typing 'cmd' at the Windows start button in the bottom left of your screen again.
 At the prompt, type: `git --version` again if you want to see that it installed.
 You should now see the version number.
 (If you don't use a new Command Prompt window, you could get the same message you had before you installed Git.)
-       While we are still in the Command Prompt we will type in two more commands to set up our username and email that are associated with our GitHub account.
+       While we are still in the Command Prompt we will type in two more commands to set up our username and email that will be used with our GitHub account.
+Use a professional username since this username will show up in the domain of your web projects.
 Again it doesn't matter what the path prompt is.
 These are global settings so you can type them from any path prompt.

     8. The command is listed below, but make sure you use your own username and email between the "" quotes.
 Use the username and your email you used for the GitHub account.
 It will be different for everyone.
 Type: